-Mesa County estimates its 2008 population to be 144,440 which ranks it as the 11th largest population of the 64 counties in Colorado.
-The County estimates include data from the State Demographer's office and includes more up to date information on components of change births, deaths, and change in group population.
+Mesa County estimates its 2013 population to be 147,811 which ranks it as the 11th largest population of the 64 counties in Colorado.
+The County estimates include data from the State Demographer's office and includes more up-to-date information on components of change-births, deaths, and change in group population.
 Mesa County also considers school enrollment numbers, new housing permits, household increases, and vacancy rate.
-Mesa County has used a conservative estimate when projecting future population and estimates the 2011 population to be 156,653 which is a 7.5% increase from 2008 as shown in Figure 2.
-The majority of the County's population is in unincorporated areas and is estimated to be 73,404 based on 2008 data from the Colorado State Demographer's Office; however, the City of Grand Junction's estimated population equals 55,189 as shown in Figure 3.
+Mesa County has used State Demographer estimates when projecting future population and estimates the 2016 population to be 153,826 which is a 4.1% increase from 2013 as shown in Figure 2.